 For these reasons, we belong to many associations worldwide, and are active members of the associations to which we belong.

-Some of the major trade associations to which we belong, primarily for purposes of public policy advancement, include international organizations like Food and Consumer Products of Canada and the Food and Drink Federation of the United Kingdom; organizations focused on U.S. public policy like the Grocery Manufacturers Association and the Business Roundtable; and state/provincial and local chambers of commerce and manufacturing organizations, like the Minnesota Chamber of Commerce and the Minnesota Business Partnership.
+Some of the major trade associations to which we belong, primarily for purposes of public policy advancement, include international organizations like Food and Consumer Products of Canada and the Food and Drink Federation of the United Kingdom; organizations focused on U.S. public policy like the Grocery Manufacturers Association and the National Association of Manufacturers; and state/provincial and local chambers of commerce and manufacturing organizations, like the Minnesota Chamber of Commerce and the Minnesota Business Partnership.

 We report additional detail about our largest U.S. trade association memberships annually, available here.